 The detail and level will be adapted to be age appropriate.
 In addition pupils will develop their team working and communication skills.
 All sessions are designed with holistic learning in mind and aim to develop the heart, head and hand.
 A culture of care and respect for ourselves, each other, and the environment is encouraged throughout.

-- National Trust Footprint Windermere, Based at the inspiring strawbale Footprint building (St Catherine’s).
-There is a £15 charge to use the site. (you would need to arrange your own transport to site)
+- National Trust Footprint Windermere, Based at the inspiring strawbale Footprint building (you would need to arrange your own transport to site)

 Tutor: Gareth Thomas Rosemary Thomas

 Contact us to book or for more info (click here)